christyler80/Warberry3/README.md

 #### Disclaimer
 This tool is only for academic purposes and testing under controlled environments.
 Do not use without obtaining proper authorisation from the network owner of the network under testing.

 The author(s) bears no responsibility for any misuse of the tool.
-The original author stopped maintaining the secgroundzero/warberry project in November 2019.

 #### Usage